Does car insurance cover rodents chewing wires?

-Although the specifics vary by policy, some car insurance policies may cover rodent damage to car wiring.
-If your policy has comprehensive coverage, you may be able to file a claim for rodent damage to your wiring.
+Although the specifics vary by policy, some car insurance policies may cover damage related to small rodents and rats chewing on car wires.
+If your policy has comprehensive coverage, you may be able to file an insurance claim for rodents chewing car wires.
 Comprehensive coverage is a type of coverage that can be added to your policy and covers vehicle damage that is not covered under collision coverage—that is, damage to your vehicle not caused by an accident.

 Comprehensive provides coverage for vandalism, theft, weather damage, fire damage and damage caused by wild animals.
-Although you probably expect comprehensive coverage to cover damages caused by hitting a larger animal, like a deer, damages from animals of all types and sizes are typically covered, even the damages caused by rodents.
-Although a certified mechanic will need to confirm that rodents did cause the damage, the repairs for rodents chewing through your car wires should be covered under a comprehensive claim.
+Although you probably expect comprehensive coverage to cover damages caused by hitting a larger animal, like a deer, damages from animals of all types and sizes are typically covered, even if the damage is caused by rodents, like rats chewing car wires.
+Although a certified mechanic will need to confirm that rodents did cause the damage, the repairs for squirrels, mice or rats chewing car wires should be covered under a comprehensive claim.

 Do I have comprehensive coverage?

-Before you try to file a claim for rodents chewing car wires, you will first need to confirm you have comprehensive coverage.
+Before you try to file a claim with your insurance for rodents chewing car wires, you will first need to confirm you have comprehensive coverage.
 The quickest way to confirm this coverage is to check your policy declarations page.
 Some auto insurance companies call this coverage “comprehensive” while others may call it “other than collision” coverage.
-This coverage typically applies a deductible but not all carriers require one.
+This coverage typically applies a deductible, but not all carriers require one.
 If you are still unsure, you can always call your insurance agent to check.
+If you are shopping for comprehensive coverage, you might want to request quotes from several providers to compare coverage.

 Why do rodents chew on car wires?